 - The electric field is a vector quantity.
-Thus, its magnitude can be expressed by the length of the vector and the direction by the direction the arrowhead points. - Since the field permeates through the entire space, drawing vector arrows is not a good way of expressing the field. - Electric field lines are drawn to indicate the direction of the force due to the given field on a positive test charge. - Number of lines crossing unit area perpendicular to E is proportional to the magnitude of the electric field. - The closer the lines are together, the stronger the electric field in that region. - Start on positive charges and end on negative charges.
+Thus, its magnitude can be expressed by the length of an arrow and the direction by the direction the arrowhead points. - Since the field permeates through the entire space, drawing vector arrows is not a good way of expressing the field. - Electric field lines are drawn to indicate the direction of the force due to the given field on a positive test charge. - Number of lines crossing unit area perpendicular to E is proportional to the magnitude of the electric field. - The closer the lines are together, the stronger the electric field in that region.